bensontwu/bensontwu/README.md

-Associate Cloud Application Architect @ AWS
+Cloud Application Architect @ AWS

 <!---
 bensontwu/bensontwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.